CognitiveBuild/Chatbot/README.md

 #Issues
 * Watson JavaScript Speech SDK does not support Safari
-* The way of using token is not secured, do not use that way on Production
+* The way of obtaining token is not secured, do not use it on Production

 #License
 Copyright 2016 GCG GBS CTO Office under [the Apache 2.0 license](LICENSE).